nss-day-cohort-54/truncheons-and-flagons-group-project-treacherous-truncheons/README.md

 - A leaderboard of all teams in the database and their all-time scores.

 ### Game Rules
 A game of Truncheons & Flagons involves three teams of three players each.
 One team, the knights, tries to score points by throwing wooden balls into flagons.
 Another team, the goblins, tries to knock the knights' balls out of the air with wooden truncheons.
-A third team, the faeries, try to distract the knights or the goblins.
+A third team, the fairies, try to distract the knights or the goblins.
 Players are awarded points each round based on the success or failure of their actions.
 Further scoring details can be found at the [instructions](./instructions.md).
 The instructions also define the MVP for this site.

 ### Creating a new team